davidclin/cloudcustodian-policies/README.md

 <pre>
 Note: Based on your use case, additional permissions may be needed.
 Cloud Custodian will generate a msg if that is the case after invocation.
+When in doubt, exercise the principle of least privilege and incrementally add permissions only as needed.

 Trust relationship:
 "Service": "lambda.amazonaws.com"